fdtechdotnet/fdtechdotnet-static-website/src/articles/001_fullstack-webapp-development-and-delivery.md

 ---
-title: "Learning Full-stack WebApp Development and Delivery"
+title: "Full-stack WebApp Development and Delivery: The What and How"
 description: ""
 date: 2023-07-09T15:45:19.296Z
 lastDateUpdated: 2023-07-09T15:45:19.296Z